-Welcome to the essential guide on Tips before buying a boat.
-I thought about buying a boat for many years before I eventually bought one.
-I was inexperienced and was worried about taking the plunge into boating.
-However, some time on I’m really glad that I did.
-It’s an amazing pastime, and with experience, you quickly learn the ins and outs of boating.
+Welcome to Buying a Boat Guide.
+I thought about buying a boat for many years before eventually taking the plunge.
+I was an experienced fisherman but worried about the investment and learning curve of having a boat.
+As I reflect a few years on I’m really glad that I did.
+It’s an amazing pastime, and with experience, you learn the ins and outs of boating.
 Everyone who tries something new will no doubt will make mistakes and I have made plenty along my boating journey.
 So, here is a detailed guide on what to know before buying a boat which should be very helpful for new and potential boat owners.

-It sounds like an obvious question but have you really considered all the basics.
+It sounds like an obvious question but have you really considered the basics.
 Will you use the boat in the bay, rivers, lakes or estuaries?
-Do you plan to go out on your own, or how many passengers will you frequently take out with you?
-How often will you venture out? how long are you likely to spend on the water? and what type of fish are you hoping to target?
-All these basic questions play a key role in the type of boat that you will need to purchase.
+Do you plan to go out on your own, or how many passengers will you take out with you?
+Do you plan to use the boat frequently? how long are you likely to spend on the water? and what type of fish are you hoping to target?
+All these basic questions play a key role in deciding a suitable type of boat that you will look to purchase.

-Let’s break this up into 2 key categories.
-First, there are your upfront purchase costs then are your ongoing costs.
+Buying a Boat Guide.
+Let’s break up the commercials into 2 key categories.
+Upfront purchase costs and then your ongoing costs.

 Upfront costs of buying a boat

 Upfront purchase costs will include buying the boat and depending on your budget this will be either brand new or second hand.
-If you do plan on buying a second-hand boat then do make sure you have someone with you who can ensure the boat is mechanically sound and structurally safe.
+If you do plan on buying a second-hand boat then do make sure you have someone experienced with you who can ensure the boat is mechanically sound and structurally safe.
 Someone who can inspect the hull for any damage and the motor for any signs of mechanic degradation.
 Also, check that the trailer is in good working order.
+Inspecting the wheels, wheel bearing and Axl as known weak spots because of saltwater degradation.
 I had to rely on some close friends when making this decision.

 Further upfront costs will also include additional items that you may need to purchase which may include rod holders, sounder, life jackets, flares, ropes, and more.
 There is also the expense of obtaining your boat license.